-Adobe Adobe Acrobat Reader (latest stable release).

-Acrobat Acrobat Reader may be required for course

-Reader documents within

-Canvas.
-You can download Reader for free from

-the Adobe website.

-Accessibility JAWS (latest stable Visit the Microsoft

-Technology release) website for details

-(if needed) (third-party software

-may have an additional

-cost)

-Visit the Apple website for details

-(third-party software may have an additional

-· ·

-Third party cost) Your instructor may choose to include an

-Third-party or example, a collection

-Electronic ideo clips).
-Because the

-Publishers

-electronic publisher content varies, you may or may not have additional system requirements.

-Check with your instructor or with the third-

-party publisher for specific requirements.

-Third-party Additional Software

-Assessment Your program may rec uire third-party

-(quiz, test, examination software to be downloaded, such

-or exam) as: Respondus Lockdo wn Browser, Respondus

-or examp Monitor, atiSECURED, ExamSoft, or similar.

-During examinations using a third-party

-software, status bar updates, tabbing, cookies,

-microphone, speakers and camera may be

-required to be enabled.
+Microsoft Office Adobe All active WCU students are provided with a free copy of Microsoft Office 365.
+You can download Office by logging into your ACC email.
+Adobe Acrobat Reader (latest stable release).
+Acrobat Reader Acrobat Reader may be required for course documents within Canvas.
+You can download Reader for free from the Adobe website.
+Accessibility Technology (if needed) JAWS (latest stable release) Visit the Microsoft website for details (third-party software may have an additional cost) Visit the Apple website for details (third-party software may have an additional cost) Third-party Electronic Publishers Your instructor may choose to include an electronic publisher (for example, a collection of readings, articles, video clips).
+Because the electronic publisher content varies, you may or may not have additional system requirements.
+Check with your instructor or with the third-party publisher for specific requirements.
+Third-party Assessment (quiz, test, or exam) Additional Software Your program may require third-party examination software to be downloaded, such as: Respondus Lockdown Browser, Respondus Monitor, atiSECURED, ExamSoft, or similar.
+During examinations using a third-party software, status bar updates, tabbing, cookies, microphone, speakers and camera may be required to be enabled.

 Device Registration with ACC

 All personal devices used for assessment must

-- C IT department to ensure
+be registered with ACC IT department to ensure

-e requirements are met
+capability and software requirements are met

 (Machine and User Authentication).
 Students

 will be allowed to register up to two devices.

 Device Types and Size Requirements

 Acceptable devices used for assessment include

 laptops (PC or Mac) with a minimum screen size

 of 11 inches.

 Please note a chromebook or tablet may NOT

 be used for assessments.

 Mobile Mobile device is defined as a smartphone or

 Device Use tablet computer.
 Mobile device use is

 and Support acceptable for classroom learning activities if

-allowed by the faculty.
+and support allowed by the faculty.
 However, mobile

 devices may NOT be used for any assessment

 (quiz, text, or exam).

 Full mobile support for Canvas course content

 varies by course and third-party publisher.

 Mobile Apps.
 Recent versions for iOS or

 Android are supported for various mobile

 applications such as Canvas mobile and the

 official West Coast University app.
 Review the

 guidelines in the Google Play store or Apple

 App store for specific device requirements.

 Mobile Browsers.
 Full mobile support for

 Canvas course content varies by course, third-

 party publisher, and proctored examination

 requirements.
 For current Canvas mobile

 browser support information, visit the Canvas

 Community at community.canvaslms.com.